Azumi67/udp_tun/README.md

   --use-epoll 0|1
         In multithreaded mode, use epoll (1) for efficient UDP event handling instead of select (0).

+  --multiplex 0|1
+        The client always uses a single UDP connection, while the server (if multiplex enabled) can forward packets to multiple clients via one socket.

+  --obf 0|1
+         The additional obfuscation is optional via the “--obf” flag (set to 1 to enable).
+         All outgoing data (including keep-alive messages) is processed with XOR and then a simple rotate (by 3 bytes) if obfuscation is enabled.

   -h, --help
         Display this advanced help message and exit.